Aliases for ADAM22 Gene

 GeneCards Summary for ADAM22 Gene

 ADAM22 (ADAM Metallopeptidase Domain 22) is a Protein Coding gene.
-Diseases associated with ADAM22 include limbic encephalitis.
-Among its related pathways are Notch Signaling Pathway (sino).
-GO annotations related to this gene include metalloendopeptidase activity and integrin binding.
-An important paralog of this gene is ADAM18.
+Diseases associated with ADAM22 include Epileptic Encephalopathy, Early Infantile, 61 and Limbic Encephalitis.
+Among its related pathways are Developmental Biology and LGI-ADAM interactions.
+Gene Ontology (GO) annotations related to this gene include metalloendopeptidase activity and integrin binding.
+An important paralog of this gene is ADAM11.

 Probable ligand for integrin in the brain.
 This is a non catalytic metalloprotease-like protein (PubMed:19692335).
 Involved in regulation of cell adhesion and spreading and in inhibition of cell proliferation.
 Neuronal receptor for LGI1.